Foxashi/tyson-cord-rules/README.md

 ### Toxicity is not allowed and everyone should be nice to each other.

 # 4: No spamming or creating chains.
-### Spamming the chat with long messages or spamming the same message isn't allowed,
+### Spamming the chat with long messages or spamming the same message isn't allowed.
 ### Chains is when other members say the same thing repeated for example:

 ### Tyson Yen: :3